 Everything that shines isn’t golden

 – High salaries and rapid growth also mean a high cost of living.
-Even if you earn $10,000 p/month (with allowances), the cost of an average home (most are apartments) is $3000 – $4000 p/month.
+Even if you earn $10,000 p/month (with allowances), the cost of an average home (most are apartments) is $3000 – $4500 p/month.
 The only thing cheaper here is labor.
 Yes, you can have a maid – but a bag of washed lettuce will cost you almost $10.
 So living costs quickly eat up those big salaries and allowances.
 If you have a family, add on the high costs of schooling.
-Further, as there is not much else to do apart from travelling, dining out or shopping – entertainment costs are much higher than average.
+Further, as there is not much else to do apart from traveling, dining out or shopping – entertainment costs are much higher than average.

 – Some expats have commented that, Dubai will never feel like home – “It has spectacular beaches, but it is not the Gold Coast”, said an expat Australian.
 Some have said that living in Dubai is like a vacation to Los Vegas, that is good for only a few days before you get sick of it.
 A few miles out of Dubai is like going to a different world where “western society” rules no longer apply and you are back to strict Shariah laws.
 This can be a big culture shock for those not prepared and a timely reminder that this ain’t home.